Chart Color Schemes

 Redbank displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Redbank's dwelling structure, as per the latest Census, consisted of 68.0% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Redbank stood at 23.6%, with mortgaged dwellings at 18.6% and rented ones at 57.8%.
+Redbank's dwelling structures, as per the latest Census, consisted of 68.0% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 88.9% houses and 11.1% other dwellings.
+Home ownership in Redbank was at 23.6%, with mortgaged dwellings at 18.6% and rented ones at 57.8%.
 The median monthly mortgage repayment was $1,500, below Brisbane metro's average of $1,710.
 Median weekly rent in Redbank was $350, compared to Brisbane metro's $360.
 Nationally, Redbank's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing